Every Destination Has a Tipping Point

 What we choose to measure

-Suppose we take that blindspot seriously.
-What would it change about how we set goals and measure success?
-If tourism exists to serve places, and a place and its people begin to feel the strain past a certain point, then the useful move is to plot growth in visitor numbers against the vitality of the place rather than against the economy.
+Suppose we take that blindspot seriously - what would that change about how we set goals and measure success?
+If tourism exists to serve places, and if a place and its people start to feel the strain past a certain point, then it makes sense to measure growth in visitor numbers against the vitality of the place itself.

-So plotting numbers against place is not a sentimental or ethical choice.
-It is the choice to track the leading variable in a destination's long-term success.
+Plotting numbers against place is a strategic choice.
+It tracks the leading variable in a destination's long-term success.

 How the curve looks through the lens of place